studygolang/gctt-godoc/Source/encoding/asn1/asn1.md

 An ASN.1 UTCTIME or GENERALIZEDTIME can be written to a time.Time.

-An ASN.1 PrintableString or IA5String can be written to a string.
+An ASN.1 PrintableString, IA5String, or NumericString can be written to a string.

 Any of the above ASN.1 values can be written to an interface{}.
 The value stored in the interface has the corresponding Go type.
 For integers, that type is